 In October 1986, a hunter in Two Mile Canyon, outside Malad, Idaho discovered a partial human skull.
 The hunter reported the finding to authorities, and led officers to the location of the discovery.
 As it turns out, five years prior, the partial remains of two girls were found in the area, both homicide victims, who had disappeared in 1978 from the Pocatello area.
 The two homicide victims were Tina Anderson and Patricia Campbell, ages 12 and 15 respectively, who's deaths remain unsolved.
-At the time of the discovery of the remains, Oneida County Sheriff's Office has not ruled out the possibility that the remains found in 1986 might be connected to the two homicide victims from five years earlier.
+At the time of the discovery of the remains, Oneida County Sheriff's Office had not ruled out the possibility that the remains found in 1986 might be connected to the two homicide victims from five years earlier.

 Investigators determined that the skull likely belong to an adolescent girl between the ages of 14-16.
-Her biogeographical origins are not clear, but an anthropological analysis suggests that she is most likely White, but possibly Hispanic.
+Her biogeographical origins were not clear, but an anthropological analysis suggests that she is most likely White, but possibly Hispanic.
 The uncertain ancestry stems from the incompleteness of the remains and the young age of the victim.
-The partial remains also make it hard to produce a definitive forensic facial reconstruction so the one posted here is amateur sketch which considered an image of the skull, but did not benefit from the availability of tissue depth markers.
+The partial remains also made it hard to produce a definitive forensic facial reconstruction so the one posted here is amateur sketch which considered an image of the skull, but did not benefit from the availability of tissue depth markers.